splunk/public-o11y-docs/sp-oncall/alerts/notification-alert-aggregation.rst

 VictorOps aggregates alerts based on the **entity_id** field value within the incident payload.
 Below, in the Timeline, you will see incident #642 and four subsequent alerts tethered to it.
-If an Incident is in an *Ack’d* or *Critical* state while multiple alerts with the same **entity_id** continue to arrive in the Timeline, then the alerts will roll up under the incident and only page out based on the original alert.
+If an Incident is in an *Ack'd* or *Critical* state while multiple alerts with the same **entity_id** continue to arrive in the Timeline, then the alerts will roll up under the incident and only page out based on the original alert.

 .. image:: images/Timeline_-_EMStester.png

-This alert aggregation works with *Critical, Warning,* and *Ack’d* message types as long the **entity_id** is shared between events.
+This alert aggregation works with *Critical, Warning,* and *Ack'd* message types as long the **entity_id** is shared between events.
 For more information regarding fields like **entity_id** and message_type please see our `Glossary of Fields documentation  found